 Iptables Rules Order

-When you add a rule using -A flag, it is added to the end of the chain.
+When you add a rule, it is added to the end of the chain.

-You can use the -I flag to add rules which inserts rules into the top of the chain of current rules.
+You can use the -I flag to add rules which insert rules into the top of the chain of current rules.

 The sequence of the rules matters.
 The rules are checked in the order they are added.

 You can insert your rules exactly where you want using the I flag.

 Look at the following rules to understand how rules ordering matters: